aliasghar-bagheri/aliasghar-bagheri/ReadMe.md

 # 💫 Aliasghar
 🧠 I love to learn
 🚀 I love the problem solving process
-🌱 I'm learning Next JS, Docker, TanStack Query, Linux, and Traefik ⚡ I consider reading books as one of the great hobbies 💪 I love growth and development
+🌱 I'm learning Laravel, Linux, and Traefik
+⚡ I consider reading books as one of the great hobbies 💪 I love growth and development